-If there is a novelty in the ‘European Project’ it is in the idea of using free trade as a means to exert direct governance over other countries.
-Until now, the degree of market access that the EU provided European countries was proportional to the degree of sovereignty that a country surrendered to the EU.
-In order to get full access to the EU’s 511 million person market, a country either had to join the EU or adopt a deal that meant joining the EU in all but name.
-In order to get full access to the EU’s market, Norway, Iceland, and Lichtenstein (which are not in the EU) granted jurisdiction to the EU’s European Court of Justice (ECJ).
-They joined the common EU immigration zone (the Schengen Area).
-They make significant contributions to the EU’s budget and they adopt EU regulations.
-Norway pays more per capita to the EU than the UK.
-The only difference between Norway and a country in the EU is that Norway doesn’t have any meaningful representation in the EU.
+If there is a novelty in the ‘European Project’ it is in the idea of using the offer of free trade as the means to exert direct governance over other countries.
+Until now, the degree of market access that the EU provided European countries has been proportional to the degree of sovereignty that countries surrendered to the EU.
+In order to get full access to the EU’s 511 million person market, European countries have either had to join the EU or adopt a deal that meant complying with EU rules, regulations, immigration policies, submitting to EU courts, and making financial contributions to the EU’s budget.
+In order to get full access to the EU’s market, Norway, Iceland, and Lichtenstein (which are not in the EU) acquiesced to all these demands.
+In fact, Norway pays more per capita to the EU than the UK.
+Effectively, the only difference between Norway and a country in the EU is that Norway doesn’t have any meaningful representation in the EU.
 It isn’t much different in Switzerland.
 The Swiss have accepted all but the ECJ’s jurisdiction.
-As a result of this modest assertion of judicial independence, they have curtailed access to the EU’s market, particularly for their banking sector.
+As a result of this modest assertion of judicial independence, their access to the EU’s market has been somewhat curtailed, particularly for their banking sector.

-Access to the EU’s market is the glue that holds the EU together.
+Access to the EU’s market isn’t just the glue that holds the EU together, it is the very essence of the EU.
 Every European country has its own central government, police force, education system, healthcare system, social system, military, and most are in NATO.
-The EU offers access to the common market and in some cases development money.
-For that a country must give up much of its sovereignty to the EU.
+The EU only offers access to the common market and in some cases development money.
+For that, a country must give up its sovereignty.
+That is the fundimental EU bargain.

-This dynamic has made it particularly difficult for the EU to established free trade deals outside Europe.
-Countries like Canada, South Korea, or the US would never accept the subjugation that the EU imposes on European countries in return for market access.
-Yet the EU has now granted access to its markets to Canada and South Korea via two new trade deals.
-While the access is more limited than the access granted to Norway or Switzerland, it will eliminate 98% of tariffs on Canadian-EU trade.
+This dynamic has made it particularly difficult for the EU to established free trade deals outside Europe and will make a so-called ‘Hard Brexit’ virtually inevitable.
+Countries like Canada, South Korea, or the US would never accept such terms in return for market access.
+Yet after a decade of negotiations and under great pressure to prove that it could establish a trade deal, the EU has now granted access to its markets to Canada and South Korea via two new trade deals. in doing so, it raises the question of why European nations have to give up so much to get similar access.
+While the access Canada or South Korea enjoy is more limited than the access granted to Norway or Switzerland, in the case of Canada it still eliminates 98% of tariffs on Canadian-EU trade.
 Are Switzerland and Norway really getting that much more for all of the concessions that they make to the EU?